OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/service-fabric/service-fabric-node-transition-apis.md

             {
                 try
                 {
-                    // Invoke StartNodeTransitionAsync with hello NodeStopDescription from above, which will stop hello target node.
+                    // Invoke StartNodeTransitionAsync with the NodeStopDescription from above, which will stop the target node.
 Retry transient errors. await fc.TestManager.StartNodeTransitionAsync(description, TimeSpan.FromMinutes(1), CancellationToken.None).ConfigureAwait(false);
                     wasSuccessful = true;
                 }